Skip to content

 Our Process for Applying the Beckham Law Impatriate Regime

 Our tax team engages from the hiring stage, before the executive sets foot in Spain.
-We verify the eligibility requirements: no Spanish tax residency in the previous ten fiscal years, displacement arising from an employment contract or appointment as a director, activity carried out in Spain, and the company not being a resident entity or having a permanent establishment in Spanish territory.
+We verify the eligibility requirements: no Spanish tax residency in the previous five fiscal years (Article 93.1.a LIRPF, as amended by Law 28/2022 — the previous wording in force from 2015 to 2022 required ten years), displacement arising from an employment contract or appointment as a director, activity carried out in Spain, and the company not being a resident entity or having a permanent establishment in Spanish territory.
 We prepare and submit Form 149 within the statutory deadline with all required supporting documentation.
 We then design the remuneration package to maximise the flat-rate benefit: the difference between a well-designed structure and a generic one can represent tens of thousands of euros per year.
 We manage annual compliance with Form 151 and plan the exit from the regime at the end of the sixth fiscal year with sufficient advance notice.

 Regulatory Framework: Art.
 93 LIRPF and the Start-Up Law 2022